 - CSS for headers

 - Google Analytics (especially bounce rate — lots of plugins push your bounce rate to zero)

 - other plugins

-Fortunately, I have excellent web hosting as well as some good developers on my team, so I can boldly break stuff knowing that I can get help if I need it.
+Fortunately, I have excellent web hosting and helpful people on my team, so I can boldly break stuff knowing that I can get help if I need it.
 If you have mass market web hosting and no experts on call, you’d be wise to try one plugin at a time.
 Close and reopen your website and perhaps try it on another browser as well.
 If nothing is obviously wrong, you can go ahead and try another.

 Be sure to delete the plugins you decide not to use.
 That’s important for security.